 - Let your students collaborate practically on the task in small groups.
 Only allow them to use the metre, decimetre, and centimetre pieces they created previously (or decipipe equivalents) to measure the navel to head length.
 The measures can be checked with a metre rule, and calculations with a calculator, later if necessary.
 Look for students to apply decimal place value:

 - Do they record the measures in correct decimal notation that matches the units they use? e.g. Six decimetres (tenths) and seven centimetres (hundredths) is written as 0.67m.

 - Do they subtract correctly to find the differences? e.g. 1.7 – 0.67 = 1.03

-- After a suitable time gather the class to highlight a few good examples from your observations.
-Ask your students to work through Copymaster One to demonstrate their ability to find differences with decimals.
+- After a suitable time, gather the class to highlight a few good examples from your observations.
+Ask your students to work through Copymaster 1 to demonstrate their ability to find differences with decimals.